 "666.
-Caste has divided this country for hampered its growth. ages.
-It has To casteless societv will have а be realisation of a noble dream.
-To start effect of reservation with, the mav perpetuate caste.
-The appear to effect immediate of caste-based reservation has been rather unfortunate.
-In the pre-reservation era people wanted to get rid of the backward tag-either economical. social or But post is a tendency even reservation, there those who considered as among are "forward", to seek the "backward" tag, in the hope of enjoying the benefits of reservations.
-When more and more people aspire for "backwardness" instead of "forwardness" the country itself stagnates. Ве that as it may.
-Reservation as an affirmative action is required only for a limited period to forward the socially bring and educationally backward classes by giving them a gentle supportive push.
-But if there is no review after a reasonable period and if reservation is continued, the country will become a caste divided permanently. societv Instead of developing united society а with diversity, we will end up as a fractured forever suspicious society of each other.
-While affirmative discrimination is a road to equality, care should be taken that the road does not become a rut in which the vehicle of progress gets entrenched and stuck.
-Any provision for reservation is a temporary crutch. unnecessary prolonged Such crutch by use, should not become а permanent liability.
+Caste has divided this country for hampered its growth. Ιt has To casteless society will have a be realisation of a noble dream.
+To start effect of reservation with, the perpetuate caste. appear to effect immediate of caste-based reservation has been rather unfortunate.
+In the pre-reservation era people wanted to get rid of the backward tag-either economical. social or But post is a tendency even reservation, there those who considered are "forward", to seek the "backward" tag, in the hope of enjoying the benefits of reservations.
+When more and more people aspire for "backwardness" instead "forwardness" the country itself stagnates.
+Be that as it may.
+Reservation as an affirmative action is required only for a limited period to forward the socially bring educationally backward classes by giving them a gentle supportive push.
+But if there is no review after a reasonable period and if reservation is continued, the country will become a caste divided permanently.
+Instead developing united society a with diversity, we will end up as a fractured forever suspicious of other.
+While affirmative discrimination is a road to equality, care should be taken that the road does not become a in which the vehicle of progress gets entrenched and stuck.
+Any provision for reservation is a temporary crutch. unnecessary prolonged Such crutch by use, should not become a permanent liability.
 It is significant that the Constitution does not specifically prescribe a casteless society nor tries to abolish caste.
-But bv barring discrimination in the name of caste and providing for affirmative action by Constitution to the seeks remove difference in status on the basis of caste.
+But bν barring discrimination in the name of caste and providing for affirmative Constitution to the seeks remove difference in status on the basis caste.
 When the differences in status among removed, all castes are castes will become equal.
 That will be а for a casteless egalitarian beginning society."

 172. We have no doubt that all Governments take measures to improve the welfare of weaker sections of the society but looking to the increased requirement of providing education including higher education to more and more sections of society other means and measures have to be forged.
-In view of the privatisation and liberalisation of the economv public employment is not sufficient to cater the of all.
-More for needs avenues providing opportunities to members of the weaker sections of the society and backward class to develop skills for employment not necessary the public service.
-The objectives engrafted in our Constituted and ideals set by the Constitution for the society and the Governments are still not achieved and have to be pursued.
-There can be no quarrel that societv changes, law changes, people changes but that does not mean that something which is good and proven to be beneficial in maintaining equality in the society should also be changed in the name of change alone.
+In view of the privatisation and liberalisation of the employment is not sufficient to cater the of all.
+More for needs avenues providing opportunities to members of the weaker sections of the society and backward class to develop skills for employment not necessary the public service. objectives engrafted in our Constituted and ideals set by the Constitution for the society and the Governments are still not achieved and have to be pursued.
+There can be no quarrel that changes, law changes, people changes but that does not mean that something which is good and proven to be beneficial in maintaining equality in the society should also be changed in the name of change alone.